webbsai/academy/src/content/docs/Courses/HTML/intermediate-advanced-html.md

 ---
-title: 'Mastering HTML Intermediate And Advanced'
+title: 'Mastering HTML Intermediate and Advanced'
 lastUpdated: 2023-10-31
 description: 'A further look into the intermediate and advanced concepts of HTML to strengthen your foundation as a web developer'
 banner: { content: '/assets/courses/HTML/lesson-2/intermediate-advanced-html-banner.png' }